ioccc-src/winner/1992/westley/README.md

 To find the approximate place where this entry was judged, type:

 ``` <!---sh-->
-    ./whereami.sh 37 -122	# NOTE: - means west of meridian
+    # NOTE: Use - for south of the equator and/or west of the meridian

-    # or if you don't have at least 80 columns and want to see what it
+    ./whereami.sh 37 -122

-    # looks like anyway:
+    # If you don't have at least 80 columns, try:

-    ./whereami 37 -122	# NOTE: - means west of meridian
+    ./whereami 37 -122
 ```

 If you wish to see this on the US map:

 ``` <!---sh-->
     make alt

-    ./whereami.alt.sh 37 -122	# NOTE: - means west of meridian
+    # NOTE: Use - for south of the equator and/or west of the meridian

-    # or if you don't have at least 80 columns and want to see what it
+    ./whereami.alt.sh 37 -122

-    # looks like anyway:
+    # If you don't have at least 80 columns, try:

-    ./whereami.alt.sh 37 -122	# NOTE: - means west of meridian
+    ./whereami.alt 37 -122
 ```